jliljebl/flowblade/flowblade-trunk/docs/creating_user_folder_bindings.md

-## Building Python 3 bindings to use with repoinstallation
+## Building Python 3 bindings to use with repo installation

 This is a rough guide on how install and run self created MLT bindinds with Flowblade install from repository.